shomykohai/askitsu/docs/index.rst

 # IMPORTANT

-⚠️ askitsu is going trough a rewrite to support the new Kitsu GraphQL API<br>
+| ⚠️ askitsu is going trough a rewrite to support the new Kitsu GraphQL API
-Therefore this branch is not currently ready to be used.<br>
+| Therefore this branch is not currently ready to be used.
-If you wish to use the library, please install the `master` branch.<br><br><br>
+| If you wish to use the library, please install the `master` branch.

 `Features`
    * askitsu is an async API wrapper written in python for `Kitsu.io <https://kitsu.io/>`_.